CarlosDanielMaturano/rurl/README.md

 ## Features :star:

-For now, the project only has 3 core features
+For now, the project only has 3 core features:

-- Create a new shorten url
+- Create a new shorten url.
-- View information about an existing shorten url
+- View information about n existing shorten url.
-- Delete a shorten url
+- Delete a shorten url.
-- Redirect to original url using shorten url
+- Redirect to original url.

 ## Installation :wrench:

 For using the project on your own, follow this steps:

-1. Clone the project: ``
+1. Clone the project: `git clone https://github.com/CarlosDanielMaturano/rurl.git`
 2. Setup the database: `cargo run --bin setup-database`
 3. Run the project: `cargo run`

 ## Docker :whale:

-The project includes a Dockerfile and a compose.yaml for containerization
+The project includes a Dockerfile and a compose.yaml for containerization.

 **Build the image**